 3, Quarter elliptical leaf spring

-Quarter elliptical leaf springs are also known as the cantilever type leaf spring.
+Quarter elliptical leaf spring types are also known as the cantilever type leaf spring.
 They are also the olden leaf springs.
 There is one end fixed on the side member of the frame with the aid of an I-Bolt or U-clamp.
 The other is connected to the front axle freely.
 When the axle beam at the front is subjected to a shock load, the leaves absorb the shock.

 4, Three-quarter elliptical leaf spring